 In every business, there is competition.
 However, the retail cannabis industry is known to be highly competitive.
 SDI possesses several strengths which will separate SDI from the competition.
-The industry is rapidly growing, and customers are scrutinizing the quality of cannabis dispensed, the service offered, the location of the dispensary, assortment of products, and to some extent, the branding of the business.
-SDI has experience and success in all these categories.
+The industry is rapidly growing, and customers are scrutinizing the quality of cannabis dispensed, the service offered, the location of the dispensary, the discounts offered for the products, and to some extent, the branding of the business.

-3.4 Regulations
+3.5 Regulations